-And I'm Marie.
-We're the co-founders of North star Messaging and Strategy where we support business owners and outsourcing content without sacrificing authenticity.
+…and I’m Marie.
+We’re the co-founders of North Star Messaging + Strategy, where we support business owners in outsourcing content without sacrificing authenticity.

 Every brand has a unique voice that sets it apart.
 We're digging into how to capture the way your brand communicates, from the words you use to the stories you tell.
 So you can create more compelling content that strategically helps you meet your business goals.

 If you choose to outsource that content, you'll be able to do so with confidence, knowing your brand voice is in good hands and you can reclaim your time.
 We're so glad you're here and hope you enjoy this episode.

 All right, welcome to another episode of the Brand Your Voice Podcast.
 Today, we're going to be talking all about core content versus supporting content.
 What that means, how you can implement and get way more strategic with the content you're creating.

 Before we dive in, we just want to say that the context around this is a marketing funnel.
 We're not necessarily talking about active campaign, landing pages.
 We're just talking about sort of that journey that a customer goes down and the way your content guides them to through that process.

 Yeah, absolutely.
 I know some people sort of they hear the word funnel they're like, "Oh God, no. Not a funnel.
 It's sleazy sales [inaudible]."
 We want them to be sure that you're not thinking of it in that way.
 We're huge proponents of relationship marketing and making sure that we are building relationships and having genuine conversations with our audience throughout the entire journey.
 The context of a marketing funnel is really valuable when it comes to setting content goals.
 We're going to use that as our framework.